It's a New Day in Public Health.

 - Vaccination is recommended for people with certain job-related risks such as public health laboratory staff.

 - Antiviral medications that were developed for use in patients with smallpox may be beneficial for people with confirmed monkeypox infection.

 For health care providers and household contacts of people with mpox, preventive vaccines are available through your county health department.

 If health care providers suspect a possible case of mpox, immediately contact your county health department or the 24/7 disease reporting hotline at 850-245-4401.

 Health care providers should remain vigilant of information related to mpox:

 - Infection control procedures in the home and hospital.

-- Prophylaxis and possible treatments for monkeypox.
+- Prophylaxis and possible treatments for mpox.

-- Monitoring of those exposed to monkeypox.
+- Monitoring of those exposed to mpox.